 KOL target audience

-KOL marketing in China targets individuals of the post-80s to 00s generation, especially post-90s to 00s internet users, who live in all types of cities.
+KOL advertising in China targets individuals of the post-80s to 00s generation, especially post-90s to 00s internet users, who live in all types of cities.
 The user group continues to demonstrate a youthful trend, and the proportion of post-90s to 00s is close to 80% in Weibo.
 Consumers decide on whom to follow based on the KOL’s type of content and topic.

 KOL follower demographics